mnastorg/MAMBA_PROJECT/README.md

 ## Function main_geometry_reduction

-This function first build a geometric model reduction with respect to a set of initial 3D aortic aneurysms geometries (more precisely the algorithm reads parametrization files created with the function above).
-Then, it allows to build random geometries.
+This file contains two functions which aim at building a geometric model reduction with respect to a set of initial 3D aortic aneurysms geometries (more precisely the algorithm reads parametrization files created with the function above).
+The first function named **Geo_reduction_wall_radius** perform first technique (described in the beamer) which basically consists in computing 3 reduced basis to generate geometries.
+The second one called **Geo_reduction_coeff_evolution** is performing second technique which consists in tracking the evolution of Fourier coefficient along sections.

-To run it, after completing step 1 to 4 of chapter "How to run codes ?" simply enter : **Main_geo_reduction("patients_data/", nb_generation = X, mesh_extractor = (False/True)):** where "patients_datas" is where you stored files thanks to previous functions, X is the number of random geometries you want to create and mesh_extractor turns point cloud to 3D surface mesh STL format.
+To run it, after completing step 1 to 4 of chapter "How to run codes ?" simply enter : **Geo_reduction_wall_radius("patients_data/", nb_generation = X, rot_sec = (False/True), mesh_extractor = (False/True)):** where "patients_datas" is where you stored files thanks to previous functions, X is the number of random geometries you want to create, rot_sec is performing rotation of sections according to first plan orientation and mesh_extractor turns point cloud to 3D surface mesh STL format.

+## Function main_mapping

+This function simply takes as an input folder where you put both solutions from CFD computation and parametrization file.
+Thanks to both of this data, it performs a mapping from the initial solution to a cylinder.
+The cylinder's shape is based on the length and average radius of all your initial provided data.

+To run it, after completing step 1 to 4 of chapter "How to run codes ?" simply enter : **Main_mapping("path_patients_datas/")** where "patients_datas" is where you stored files thanks to previous functions.

-More details are available inside the .py file.
+More details are also available inside the codes as comments.